Walodja1987/xns/docgen-output/docs.md

 Function to claim accumulated fees for `msg.sender` and send to `msg.sender`.
+Withdraws all pending fees.
+Partial claims are not possible.

 **Requirements:**
 - `msg.sender` must have pending fees to claim.